MicrosoftDocs/win32/desktop-src/PerfCtrs/using-the-registry-functions-to-consume-counter-data.md

 ---
-Description: 'You can use the registry functions to collect performance data.' ms.assetid: 'feac7b8d-1dee-462c-89dc-bec1ba045da2'
+Description: You can use the registry functions to collect performance data. ms.assetid: feac7b8d-1dee-462c-89dc-bec1ba045da2
-title: Using the Registry Functions to Consume Counter Data
+title: Using the Registry Functions to Consume Counter Data ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using the Registry Functions to Consume Counter Data